-Applying the tools and principles of Lean to your own work and your own processes, treating your employer as a customer, and adding value for them, is difficult when looked at from a certain perspective.
-Striving for perfection isn’t an undertaking for the weak or lazy.
+Applying the principles and tools of Lean to your own work and your own processes, treating your employer as a customer, and adding value for them, is difficult when looked at from a certain perspective.
+Striving for perfection isn't an undertaking for the weak or lazy.

 From another perspective, though, adopting processes that create clarity, improve the quality of the work, take less time, and build stronger relationships ultimately not only shorten the workweek but make it easier.
 Lean methods don't necessarily need to be applied to whole companies; they can be applied to your personal work and to your whole life.

 Furthermore, there is a strong likelihood that adopting these concepts and behaviors will be infectious, and that, when treated with respect, others will treat you more respectfully.